Rectification from band gap oscillation: Effect of electron-electron interaction,

 In the previous discussion we did not take into account the effect of electron-electron interaction which as we shall see plays a crucial role.
 In this section, we add onsite repulsive Hubbard terms on both orbitals in the tight binding model described previously and treat $U\geq t_{\alpha\beta}, \alpha,\beta \in A,B$ at the Hartree-Fock mean field level.
-For completeness, in this discussion we will also consider a finite oscillating inter-orbital hopping amplitude, $t_{AB}(t')$.
+For completeness, we will also consider a finite oscillating inter-orbital hopping amplitude, $t_{AB}(t')$ in this discussion.
 The model, in the second quantized notation, we will be considering is as follows,

 where $t_{AB}=t_{BA}$ and should be counted once in the summation.
 We do an unrestricted Hartree-Fock mean field theory to get an effective quadratic Hamiltonian which we diagonalize using a standard canonical transformation, the details of which are provided in Appendix $A$.
 The effective dispersions are as follows,